kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## The Training Data Explosion

-Models are trained on text from books, code, articles, and web pages.
+Models are trained on text from books, code, articles, and web pages
 Earlier models saw billions of words
 Newer ones, trillions
 They "read" more text than any human ever could